tauheed-shaik/hivel-assignment/README.md

 3. **Lagrange interpolation** – Using `BigRational`, the algorithm evaluates the polynomial at `x = 0` to recover the constant term (the secret).
 4. **Validation** – The final result must be an integer; otherwise the program raises an error to avoid returning a fractional secret.

-## Testing

-There are no automated tests yet.
-To validate changes manually, run `node index.js` and ensure the printed secrets remain unchanged.

-## License

-ISC